johnnyiller/johnnyiller.github.io/_posts/2014-12-3-the-importance-of-upsert.markdown

 This is wrong on a couple of levels

 1.  email addresses must be unique as established earlier, yet I need a special id to update one?
 That does not follow how you would expect an api to work.
-2. I have no way for changine just a piece of the data even if I have the contact id.
-I need to override the contact.
+2. I have no way of changing just a piece of the data even if I have the contact id.
+I need to override the contact entirely.
 This means I have to first pull down the existing contacts data merge in my new data in code and then send back the new merged data.
 A lot of work that should be done by the API provider and not the API consumer.

-The whole point of this post is to beg the API developers of the world (especially public companies) to please consider how an application would actually go about integrating with your API and to develop the functionality that moves the data management to the API and away from the client application.
+The whole point of this post is to beg the API developers of the world (especially public companies like constant contact) to please consider how an application would actually go about integrating with your API and to develop the functionality that moves the data management to the API and away from the client application.
 One way to move in the right direction is to allow upsert capability.
 If databases are doing it then so should your API's.